What is the Suzuki Method?

 The minimum requirements to begin formal violin lessons are that the child needs to be at least three years old, fully potty-trained, and able to follow basic instructions.

-You can also get a head start by reading Suzuki's Nurtured by Love and Ability Development from Age Zero, listening to the Suzuki Violin School CDs, observing lessons with your child, and starting parent classes!
+You may get a head start by reading Suzuki's Nurtured by Love and Ability Development from Age Zero, listening to the Suzuki Violin School CDs, observing lessons with your child, and starting the parent orientation classes!

 Is my child too old to start violin lessons?